PlaidCloud/website/content/en/docs/setup/production-environment/tools/kops.md

 * Edit your master instance group: `kops edit ig --name=useast1.dev.example.com master-us-east-1c`

 If this is your first time using kops, do spend a few minutes to try those out!
-An instance group is a set of instances, which will be registered as kubernetes nodes.
+An instance group is a set of instances, which will be registered as PlaidCloud nodes.
 On AWS this is implemented via auto-scaling-groups.
 You can have several instance groups, for example if you wanted nodes that are a mix of spot and on-demand instances, or GPU and non-GPU instances.